Copperheads' 7-run inning leads to 7-5 road victory

-REPUBLIC -- Carmichaels scored in only one inning, but the total was enough to rally the visiting Copperheads to a 7-5 victory against Mitch's Bail Bonds in a Fayette County Baseball League game at Redstone Park.
+REPUBLIC — Carmichaels scored in only one inning, but the total was enough to rally the visiting Copperheads to a 7-5 victory against Mitch’s Bail Bonds in a Fayette County Baseball League game at Redstone Park on June 28.

 The only Carmichaels hit in the inning was Drake Long’s bases-loaded double for the second, third and fourth runs of the rally.